OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 data, these tools are called `FeatureFinder`.
 Currently the following FeatureFinders are available in pyOpenMS:

-  - FeatureFinderMultiplexAlgorithm
+  - FeatureFinderMultiplexAlgorithm (e.g., SILAC, Dimethyl labeling, (and label-free), identification free feature detection of peptides)
+  - FeatureFinderAlgorithmPicked (Label-free, identification free feature detection of peptides)
-  - FeatureFinderIdentificationAlgorithm
+  - FeatureFinderIdentificationAlgorithm (Label-free identification-guided feature detection of peptides)
-  - FeatureFinderAlgorithmIsotopeWavelet
+  - FeatureFinderAlgorithmIsotopeWavelet (old instruments)
-  - FeatureFinderAlgorithmPicked
-  - FeatureFinder
-  - FeatureFindingMetabo
+  - FeatureFindingMetabo (Label-free, identification free feature detection of metabolites)
-  - FeatureFinderAlgorithmMetaboIdent
+  - FeatureFinderAlgorithmMetaboIdent (Label-free, identification guided feature detection of metabolites)
-  - FeatureFinderMetaboIdentCompound

 All of the algorithms above are for proteomics data with the exception of FeatureFindingMetabo, FeatureFinderMetaboIdent and FeatureFinderMetaboIdentCompound which work on metabolomics data.
 Two of the most commonly